 Isn’t ad recovery perceived as “anti-user”?

 This notion has been adopted by some publishers because, after all, users have been installing ad blockers in order to block ads.
-However, our data show that adblocking users remain engaged when ads are re-displayed to them and are not vocal about this change, contrary to when they are blocked from accessing content.
+However, our data shows that adblocking users remain engaged when ads are re-displayed to them and are not vocal about this change, contrary to when they are blocked from accessing content.
 The main reasons are that users’ preference of free content overcomes their dislike of ads, and installing an ad blocker was likely not triggered by the experience users have had with your website.

 Why is restoring ads the only effective method to reduce the impact of ad blockers on websites?